forestgrape/coronavirus/7_social/controlling.md

 > * knowledge & research
 > * self responsibility, independent decisions combined with a circumspect lifestyle
 > * Focus on overall life quality.
 This includes keeping overall health effects in mind: comparing different risks and the number of diseases and deaths caused, long-term damage, life quality cost (which can include economic costs). <!--// for things harmful and/or unwanted, advertisements restrictions are an option.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->
-> * Moderate measures preserving life quality.
+> * Measures preserving life quality and health of everybody.
 > * Keep the spread controllable and react if necessary.
 E.g. limiting super-spreader situation since they can yield sudden and hard to control explosion in cases.
 > * Monitor and estimate overall cases to do predictions and planning.
 > * Settings that those who want/need can protect, while those not needing/choosing can go on, go on circumspectly.